joanshen0508/Deep-Semantic-Face-Deblurring/readme.md

 In this paper, we propose to deblur face images using a multiscale network.
 A face parsing neural network is embedded into the deblurring framework, a multiple loss functions is applied to constraint the model.
 It is capable of deblurring the face image with more accurate semantic details.

 The whole testing datasets have been released on our project website https://sites.google.com/site/ziyishenmi/cvpr18_face_deblur

+The training data including the images and blur kernels have also been released.

 If you want test our method on your own face data, please align your face data fisrtly.